HT05-S/Financial_Engineering_Projects_HT/Financial_Sentiment_Analysis/readme.md

 - Model Loading: The project assumes that the fine-tuned model files (config.json, pytorch_model.bin, etc.) are portable and can be loaded correctly into the Streamlit environment without pathing or versioning issues.

 ## 6. Local Setup-
-- Go to notebooks folder in project_financial_sentiment_analysis.
+- Go to notebooks folder in Financial_Sentiment_Analysis.
 - Run Market_Sentiment.ipynb
 - Run streamlit_app.py